M4NU5/Personal_Website/content/blog/tech/linux-gaming-in-2025/index.md

 ---
 draft: false
-title: Nobara Linux - Gaming on Linux in 2025
+title: "Nobara Linux Gaming in 2025: The Good, the Meh, and the Ugly"
 date: 2025-06-28
 author: William
 category: